 Lake Kammer (Kammersee)

-This lake is quite isolated and small compared to the adjacent lakes.
-It is considered the primary water source of the great Traun River.
+This lake lies quite isolated and appears small compared to the adjacent lakes, and it serves as the primary water source of the great Traun River.
 On the lake, it is possible to sail in flat-bottomed boats that were once used for the regional salt trade.
+Swimming in Lake Kammer is prohibited.

 Map: